 If you have a little more time to spare, Gerstein recommends using a powdery eye pencil, like the Charlotte Tilbury one above, and applying it to your top lash line, "working from the outside in, keeping the line as close to the lashes as possible so there are no gaps between pencil and lash, and getting thicker as you reach the outer corner of your eye."
 She then says to "tick the liner up slightly at the outer corner using the angle of your bottom lashes as a guide."
 Pro tip: Don't worry about getting your liner too perfect, as you will be blending it out in the following step.

 When you've finished applying your liner, Gerstein says to go back in with a small pencil brush and smudge it out.
+(You should also smudge into your lower lash line.)
 Then, apply a few coats of mascara, and voilà: an easy smoky eye in under five minutes.

 Have 10 Minutes?